Holiday accommodation: your rights

 Holiday plans cancelled or disrupted?
 Find out your holiday accommodation rights for refunds, cancellation fees, double bookings and misleading advertising.

-If you’re after a classic Kiwi bach or a holiday hideaway, rental sites such as Bookabach, Airbnb and Holiday Houses promise plenty of options.
+If you’re after a classic bach or a holiday hideaway, rental sites such as Bookabach, Airbnb and Holiday Houses promise plenty of options.

 Some sites manage bookings and take payments but, in most cases, you’ll usually deal with the property owner – that’s who you pay and who your contract’s with.
 Property owners earning revenue this way will be in trade and have obligations under consumer law.